ariinabel/lab_2/docs/index.md

 # Calculator Documentation

-Welcome to the calculator project documentation generated for Aboba!
+Welcome to the calculator project documentation generated for Arina!

 ## Features
 - Basic arithmetic operations